-These special regulations apply to largemouth, smallmouth and spotted bass in the waters listed below.
-Approved Trout Waters (lakes) that are in the Big Bass Program are closed to all fishing from March 1 until the opening day of the trout season (indicated below by an asterisk).
+These special regulations apply to Largemouth, Smallmouth and Spotted Bass in the waters listed below.
+Approved Trout Waters (lakes) that are in the Big Bass Program are closed to all fishing from March 1 until the opening day of the trout season.
 This closure does not pertain to Approved Trout Waters (lakes) open to year-round fishing.
 For all other species, inland regulations apply.